PlayzDev/BlackLung-PoC/README.md

 ###### Step 1.

-open a terminal or command prompt and type:
+open a terminal or command prompt and type the following, then hit enter:

 ```python
 auto-py-to-exe